What is the Law Regarding Employment in Tahlequah?

 "At-Will" vs. Contract Employment Terms

-Employment is usually considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
-In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
-In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Tahlequah
+Employment is usually considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
+In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
+In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Tahlequah

 Anti-Discrimination laws in Tahlequah